tymancjo/SPP_simple_project_planner/README.md

 I never find myself very into typical Project Management apps like MS Project.
 So having a bit of time I put together very simple app in JS/HTML/CSS that helps plan task in very visual way.
 It's based on planning tasks in week by week 'resolution'.

+## Latest Update Changelog
++ On server repository to keep tasks
+  + For easy sharing project plans with a link (you need to send the key as well)
+  + All data are encrypted and the key is never transmitted (need to be kept by user)
+  + The key is set by user on generating share link
+  + Share messahe is created for used and copied to clippboard
++ Possible to work from zero in map view mode
++ If clippboard is empty new tasks is created at the beggining of timeline when paste above/below clicked
++ Major fixes for map view clean display
++ Fix for FireFox issue with the draggable edit window

 ## TODO's / Feature Request List
 + *timeline as string - for easy filtering - done*
-+ Always jump with edit selection to pasted task
++ *Always jump with edit selection to pasted task - done*
-+ Load/Save/Console available also in mapView
++ *Load/Save/Console available also in mapView - done*
 + Make vie mode selection presistent with load/save/console operations
 + Batch edit of tasks
-+ mapView fit to screen height or Fix task height option
++ *mapView fit to screen height or Fix task height option -  done*
 + *Master Filtering with many strings (comma separated) - done*
 + *Task height update when fultering applayed - done*
 + *map View top grig FW number shos date on hover - done*